hiconic-os/hiconic.platform.reflex/docs/getting-started/getting-started.md

 DONE
 ```

-> ⚠️On _Windows_, we have observed performance problems due to scanning the `devrock-sdk` directory.
+> ⚠️On _Windows_, we have observed performance problems due to scanning the `hiconic-sdk` directory.
 In such case consider adding this directory to the exception list in `Windows Security` / `Virus & threat protection`.

 ## Create a dev-env

-_dev-env_ (which obviously stands for Development Environment) is a directory inside `devrock-sdk/env` which contains the code and configuration of your project, including an _Eclipse_ workspace.
+_dev-env_ (which obviously stands for Development Environment) is a directory inside `hiconic-sdk/env` which contains the code and configuration of your project, including an _Eclipse_ workspace.

 > Having multiple _dev-envs_ is useful when working on multiple independent projects, but you can do all your work in just one.

 Let's create a _dev-evn_ called `demo`.

-On command line, navigate to `devrock-sdk/env`, and enter:
+On command line, navigate to `hiconic-sdk/env`, and enter:
 ```cli
 jinni create-dev-env demo
 ```